M.A. in Counseling

 24 credits available via online courses,

-- Unique integration of Christian theology and therapy in a seminary context
+- Unique integration of Christian theology and counseling in a seminary context

 - Mentoring from core faculty who are licensed professional counselors with earned doctorates and over 75 years of combined counseling experience

 - Opportunity to complete the National Counselor Exam before graduation - 98% of Western graduates pass on their first attempt

 - …in a state of the art counselor training center on the Portland campus